awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – None
 + **Data Type** – String

 The name of the Amazon Redshift cluster that you want to connect to\.
+The driver attempts to detect this parameter from the given host\.
+If you're using a Network Load Balancer \(NLB\) and connecting via IAM, the driver will fail to detect it, so you can set it using this connection option\.

 This parameter is optional\.